 Each semester, full-time faculty in their first, second, and third year at Montgomery College sign up for one workshop series in the Academy.
 During the Fall 2019 semester, ELITE will offer eight different workshop series for faculty.
 For additional information, please see the Academy for Teaching Transformation - Fall 2019 Brochure.
 (PDF, )

-ELITE and Montgomery College Innovation Works (MCIW) will once again sponsor a half-day professional development conference for all full- and part-time faculty and instructional staff on Tuesday, August 27, 2019 during Fall Professional Week.
-We are currently accepting workshop proposal for the 2019 Professional Day Conference.
-Submit your workshop proposal today!
+ELITE and Montgomery College Innovation Works (MCIW) will once again sponsor a half-day Professional Day Conference for all full- and part-time faculty and instructional staff on Tuesday, August 27, 2019 during Fall Professional Week.

 During the fellowship, faculty created renewable assignments that required their students to become agents of change in the community.
 The renewable assignments created by faculty fellows required that students tackle a United Nations Sustainable Development Goal through their open pedagogy coursework.
 The fellowship required that faculty be grouped into interdisciplinary and intercampus teams so that student impact was maximized.
 The ultimate purpose of the fellowship was to achieve greater social justice in the community in which the work can be freely shared with the broader community.